Niangmohamed/Niangmohamed/README.md

     Hi Scientist <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">
 </h3>

 <p align='justify'> I'm Mohamed Niang, Machine Learning Scientist and Deep Learner.
 I like to build something with Neural Network's.
 I like to learn new things and based on it to write repositories.
-I'm a big fan of large scale languages modeling and human level vision ai technologies.</p>
+I'm a big fan of large scale languages modeling and human level vision ai technologies based on Transformers.</p>

 <a href="https://github.com/antonkomarev/github-profile-views-counter">